phucvu-nyu/bst236/docs/chapter_workflow/GitHub.md

 # What is GitHub

-- A web-based platform that uses Git, a version control system, to allow people to collaborate, store, manage, and share code.
+- A web-based platform that uses Git, a version control system, to allow people to collaborate on, store, manage, and share code.
 (Google tells me this)

-- A social media where you can stalk, and even contribute, to others' work.
+- A social media where you can stalk, leverage, and even contribute to others' work.

-- A place where you upload your projects so other people can see and use your codes.
+- A place where you upload your amazing and awesome projects so other people can see and use your codes.